wjs09211/YEEasy_Portal/README.md

 ```
 cd YEEasy_Portal # need to move
 bash setup.sh
-alias yee="python Main.py" # can easy to use
+alias yee="python Main.py" # easy to use
 ```

 ## How To Use?